• Skip to primary navigation

 How much pea protein can dogs eat?

 High pea protein in dog food can be dangerous for dogs’ health.
 You can use a small quantity of pea protein for your dog’s food.
-Generally, adult dog food should consist of about 18% of pea protein, and a puppy’s diet should contain around 22% to 35% pea protein with other essential macronutrients.
+Generally, adult dog food should contain about 18% pea protein, and a puppy’s diet should contain around 22% to 35% pea protein with other essential macronutrients.

 Your puppy needs more protein than adult dogs because protein helps develop their muscles and overall growth.